 Born into a family of racers, from early on it was clear that Ryan Dungey was something special.
-Fast forward through two decades, and having already notched up first place wins at the Supercross Lites Championship and the 250 Motocross Championship in 2009, the 2010 racing season proved to be a particularly memorable one for the American rider.
+Fast forward through two decades, and having already notched up first-place wins at the Supercross Lites Championship and the 250 Motocross Championship in 2009, the 2010 racing season proved to be a particularly memorable one for the American rider.
 Ryan started the season by showing that he belonged with the big boys in supercross.
 By the time the North American series was finished, he was crowned 2010 Supercross Champion.

-Ryan finished the season as a history-maker, coming away as the first rookie in history to win both the premier Supercross and National Motocross titles in his inaugural season.
+But Ryan didn’t stop there – demonstrating his abilities as inarguably the best all-round motocross racer in the world, that same year he blitzed the competition in the AMA Motocross Championship and took the title.
+He finished the season as a history-maker, coming away as the first rookie in history to win both the premier Supercross and National Motocross titles in his inaugural season.
 To cap off the year, Dungey led Team USA to victory in the prestigious Motocross of Nations event, held on American soil in 2010 in Colorado.

-By 2012, Ryan had joined the KTM family, bringing the team its first ever win in the AMA Supercross series.
-He finished his Supercross season in third place after a five-way season-long battle, and despite a collarbone break that required surgery.
-At the 2013 AMA SX season finale in Las Vegas, Ryan finished second place in the 450 class, bringing his overall season standings to 337 and a third place overall finish.
+By 2012, Ryan had joined the KTM family, bringing the team their first ever win in the AMA Motocross series.
+He finished his Supercross season in third place, despite a collarbone break that required surgery.
+At the 2013 AMA SX season finale in Las Vegas, Ryan finished in second place, bringing his overall season points to 337 and a third-place overall finish.

 In 2014, Dungey kept his momentum, taking overall second places at both the Lucas Oil Pro Motocross Championship 450 and the 2014 AMA Supercross Series, not to mention first place at Red Bull Unadilla National.
 He followed up in 2015 with the AMA Supercross 450 and AMA 450 Motocross titles.